bufemc/a1fbox/README.md

 - Later: [fritzconnection] >= v.{to_be_determined} - for retrieving and manipulating phonebooks

 #### Issues
+- CallMonitor
-- CallMonitor: socket stops sending data after a while, re-establishing the connection might help
+    - socket might stop sending data after a while, see below: Socket keep alive problem
-- CallMonitor: socket shutdown by stopping might lead to BrokenPipe exception in listener
+    - socket shutdown by stopping might lead to BrokenPipe exception in listener
 - No setup provided, yet

 #### Guessed parameters for call monitor types (there is no official document?)